iamdonovan/iamdonovan.github.io/_sources/teaching/egm101/practicals/week5.rst

 while the total monthly rain (``Rain``, column F) has data starting in January 1853, the other rows (minimum/maximum Temperature, days of Air Frost, and average hours of Sun) don't start until April 1865 (row 150).

-Because we are primarily interested in the temperature records here, we can remove rows where we have no data.
-To do this, first scroll back to the top of the spreadsheet.
+Because we are primarily interested in the temperature records in this exercise, we can remove rows where we have no data.
+First, scroll back to the top of the spreadsheet.
 To delete an entire row, we first have to highlight the row in the table.

 To do this, click the row number in row 3 (left-most part of the window):

 .. image:: img/week5/highlight_row.png
     :width: 720